CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Introduction

-Benchmark suites such as TPC-DS~\cite{tpcds} or TPC-H~\cite{tpch} are widely used in practice to monitor DBMSs' performance over versions.
-However, they can be used only to detect regression bugs on a specific set of benchmarks.
-While predetermined performance baselines or thresholds could be specified~\cite{rehmann2016performance, yagoub2008oracle, yan2018snowtrail}, deriving an appropriate baseline is challenging and might result in false alarms.
-Automated testing techniques have been proposed to find performance issues without the need of curating a benchmark suite. \apollo~\cite{jung2019apollo} generates databases and queries automatically and identifies performance regression issues by validating whether executing the query on different versions of the DBMS results in significantly different execution times.
-Since \apollo can find only regression issues, \amoeba~\cite{liu2022automatic} was proposed, which can find performance issues also on previously unseen databases and queries.
-The core idea of \amoeba is to construct a pair of semantically equivalent queries, expecting that the query optimizer can derive an equivalent execution plan; a significant discrepancy in the execution time would indicate a performance issue.
-Although \amoeba's core idea is appealing and resulted in many issues being reported, many of them were considered false alarms by the developers---only 6 of 39 issues that they reported were confirmed by the developers, 5 of which were fixed~\cite{liu2022automatic}.
-For both \apollo and \amoeba, queries need to be executed on sufficiently large databases to detect significant performance discrepancies.
+Benchmark suites such as TPC-DS~\cite{tpcds} or TPC-H~\cite{tpch} are widely used in practice to monitor DBMSs' performance over versions through predetermined performance baselines, which could be specified~\cite{rehmann2016performance, yagoub2008oracle, yan2018snowtrail}.
+However, deriving an appropriate baseline is challenging and might result in false alarms.
+Automated testing techniques have been proposed to find performance issues without the need of curating a benchmark suite. \apollo~\cite{jung2019apollo} generates databases and queries automatically and validates whether executing the query on different versions of the DBMS results in significantly different execution times.
+However, \apollo can only find regression bugs. \amoeba~\cite{liu2022automatic} finds performance issues by examining discrepancies in the execution time of a pair of semantically equivalent queries.
+However, semantically equivalent queries do not necessarily exhibit a similar performance as the issues found by \amoeba have a high false positive rate---only 6 of 39 issues were confirmed by the developers, 5 of which were fixed~\cite{liu2022automatic}.
+For the above methods, queries need to be executed on sufficiently large databases to detect significant performance discrepancies.